October 29, 1991

 New Space Endurance Record

-Cosmonaut Valeriy Polyakov returns to Earth after an impressive 438-day mission aboard Russian space station Mir, setting a new space endurance record.
+Cosmonaut Valeri Polyakov returns to Earth after an impressive 437-day mission aboard Russian space station Mir, setting a new space endurance record.
+Polyakov volunteered for his extended flight to learn how the human body would respond to the micro-gravity environment in space on long-duration missions to Mars and beyond.

 June 25, 1995